 Students will taste 8-9 wines during each class session.

-The exam consists of 50 multiple choice questions which students have one hour to complete.
+The exam takes 1 hour and consists of 50 multiple choice questions.
 Those who pass the exam receive the WSET Level 2 Award in Wines, an internationally recognized credential in the wine industry.

 17 Guided Learning Hours (including one hour for the examination) and 11 hours’ private study.

-Important: Due to WSET exam order deadlines, we are unable to make any changes to participants’ exam choice without collecting a new exam fee after August 4.
-Any requests for rescheduling of exam after August 4 will incur a $125 new exam fee.
+– Due to WSET exam order deadlines, we are unable to make any changes to participants’ exam choice after June 8 without collecting a new exam fee of $150.